 14 missing from fishing boat after Philippine sea collision

 The Philippine coast guard was searching on Monday for 14 people missing since a fishing boat and cargo vessel collided in choppy waters two nights earlier.
-It was not immediately clear if the fishing boat sank and the search for its occupants was being hampered by strong waves, officials said.
+The fishing boat was damaged and overturned and the search for its occupants was being hampered by strong waves, according to officials and coast guard pictures.

-The Philippine coast guard said the cargo vessel MV Vienna Wood collided with the FV Liberty 5 for unclear reasons after midnight in the early morning hours of Sunday about 27 kilometres off Mamburao town in Mindoro Occidental province south of the capital, Manila.
-A coast guard light plane and a helicopter joined the search on Monday for the 12 fishermen and two passengers on board the Liberty 5, coast guard spokesman Armando Balilo said.
+The Philippine coast guard said the cargo vessel MV Vienna Wood collided with the FV Liberty 5 for unclear reasons after midnight in the early morning hours of Sunday about 27 kilometers (17 miles) off Mamburao town in Mindoro Occidental province south of the capital, Manila.
+A coast guard light plane and a helicopter joined the search Monday for the 12 fishermen and two passengers on board the Liberty 5, coast guard spokesman Armando Balilo said.

 The fishing boat had been heading for metropolitan Manila when the collision happened.
 The Hong Kong-flagged cargo vessel, which first reported the collision, was being escorted by a Philippine coast guard vessel to nearby Batangas province, the coast guard said.